andre-ye/andre-ye.github.io/english/spring/reading-notes/machinehood/machinehood.md

 ### Chapter 17
 - Eko-Yi: One.
-- Exploitation and conciousness.
+- Exploitation and consciousness.
-- Animal conciousness and machine intelligence
+- Animal consciousness and machine intelligence
 - Necessity of pills

 <br>